k21971/EvilHack/doc/evilhack-changelog.md

 - Use the "by" form, not a possessive, for artifact-weapon kills
 - Add doors made of different materials (iron doors)
 - Make the Druid spell "change metal to wood" affect metal doors
+- Fix: special-level placement panic when a room has no free tile